 The manufacturing industry was identified by the report as being one of many where child workers go un-monitored when working alongside their parents.
 An undercover BBC investigation discovered young children working in Turkish garment factories, producing clothes to be sold in UK stores.
 Boys as young as 7 years old were found to be working for more than 12 hours per day for very little pay.
 By hiding out of sight during audits, the use of child workers remains unseen by the fashion brands using these factories.

 So, what can be done?
-UNICEF India noted that “poverty and a lack of livelihood options” as some of the main causes for children being forced into child labour.
+UNICEF India noted that “the result of many factors, including poverty, social norms condoning them” as some of the main causes for children being forced into child labour.
 Could providing education and resources to disadvantaged children reduce the likelihood of them being forced to work?

 Back in April, sponsored by Segura, DeliverAid carried out their first African expedition with the aim of achieving 2 key objectives: